 Have you ever been to a bookstore that charged a fee for admission and came with its own brochure?
 We had this experience on our recent trip to Porto, Portugal.
-The full name of the bookstore is called Livraria Lello & Irmão, or Lello Bookstore for short, and it was well worth the price of admission.
+The full name of the bookstore is called Livraria Lello & Irmão, or Lello Bookstore for short, and it was totally worth the price of admission.

 We arrived at the bookstore on a Saturday morning, and were quite surprised to see an actual line-up out the door of people anxiously waiting to get in!